norgeous/comfyui-chunker/README.md

     - fill middle of chunk with blank panels
     - put 2nd image as last image
   - it needs to discover or be told the chunk length and overlap settings and use them in the calculations
-- size selector ui idea
-  - Remove (or hide) "width" and "height" and "aspect" inputs?
-  - Remove "Swap Width / Height" button
-  - add a new button with called "Size selector" or "Resize options..."
-  - clicking the button shows a new dialog box
-    - for selecting the width and height to some known values
-    - for swapping the width and height
-    - for setting up a mega pixel value?
-      - maybe just a megapixel value instead of width/height, etc?

 ## Donations